bshmanair/C-Data-Structures/README.md

-Here, I'm learning to make my own data structures in C.
+making data structures myself in c from scratch using the internet's help so i can flex on python users